 If you have a food processor that has a shredding or chopping blade, that will be the fastest way to make your coleslaw mix, but if you don't (I don't have one), no worries.

-You can chop or slice everything by hand or if you want a very fine coleslaw, you can use a grater.
-For the carrots, you can use a vegetable peeler.
+You can chop or slice everything by hand or if you want a very fine coleslaw, you can use a box grater.
+For the carrots, you can use a vegetable peeler or simply grate them.

 I always use my vegetable strip maker from Pampered Chef and was so disappointed when they stopped carrying it.
 It had large holes on the grating surface and made shredding cabbage so easy!
 I tried to find something similar on Amazon, but haven't.
 You can buy the Vegetable Strip Maker on Amazon, but the prices are outrageous.